 2. Participate with your child!
 Children learn from watching.
 Feel free to sing and read along.
 Storytime is a chance to interact with books and the experience will be so much richer if you help your child participate.

-4. Minimize distractions.
+3. Minimize distractions.
 Please turn off all cell phones and tablets and save toys and snacks for after the program.
 Visiting with other parents is best saved for after storytime as well.

-To Book A School Visit
+To Book A School/Daycare Visit

 Please contact our children's librarian at firstname.lastname@example.org or by phone at 610.358.3445.

-If you're interested in a visit to the library, or having a librarian visit your school, please contact her with the date you are interested in, age of children, group size and any particular topic or theme you may be studying.
+If you're interested in a visit to the library, or having a librarian visit your school, please contact the librarian with the date you are interested in, age of children, group size and any particular topic or theme you may be studying.